cisagov/ScubaGoggles/baselines/Common Controls Minimum Viable Secure Configuration Baseline v0.1.md

 ## 14. Google Workspace Logs

-Configure GWS to send critical logs to the agency's centralized SIEM so that they can be audited and queried.
+Configure GWS to send critical logs to the agency's centralized Security Information and Event Management (SIEM) so that they can be audited and queried.
 Configure GWS to send logs to a storage account and retain them for when incident response is needed.

 ### Policy

 #### GWS.COMMONCONTROLS.14.1v0.1
-The following critical logs SHALL be sent at a minimum.
+The following critical logs SHALL be sent to the agency's centralized SIEM.

         > Admin Audit logs